 - Gender-Blender Name: Mary Rafferty X is a man, unusual for a matrilineal line.

-- Missing Mom: Inverted.
+- Inverted with the Stoykas.
 Griffen is the Missing Mom in question and one of the protagonists, while her son is a secondary character.

 - Mundane Utility: In the future, everybody has neural implants... which they mostly use to keep updated on things like when the next bus will arrive.
 When Griffen has to be collared against her using the larger possibilities of her implant, she complains that it's these little things that annoy her the most.